rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 ### My data is replicated to another location.
 How will the migration affect this replication?

-It depends on which devices are being moved and the replication method that you have set up.
+It depends on which devices are being moved, and the replication method that you have set up.
 We recommend that you tell us about any replication or log shipping so that we can work with you to ensure that it is re-established following the maintenance.
-You can provide us with explicit instructions such as what to check for and what to do if it is not working as expected.
+You can provide us with explicit instructions, such as what to check for and what to do if it is not working as expected.

 ### I have colocation devices that Rackspace does not have access to.
 How will these be migrated?